How To Talk Comedy Writer – New Update

 Jenga Jokes – same meaning as Jengags.
 This version used by Julian Barratt and Noel Fielding. [via Alice Lowe]

-Load Bearing Pun – one word carrying the whole damn misunderstanding. [via Al Murray]
+Load Bearing Pun – one word carrying the whole damn misunderstanding.
+The biggest load bearing pun I’ve ever been around is Gnomeo and Juliet, which I have a screenplay credit on.
+That pun carries an entire animated feature. [via Al Murray]

 Character Gibbons – when writing for Green Wing, Oriane Messina and Fay Rusling talked about ‘character gibbons’, which are basically ‘givens’ but misheard early on in their careers as gibbons.
 They still refer to the gibbons when developing scenes, character, plot etc. [via Oriane Messina]